opencog/atomspace-dht/README.md

 ### Architecture concerns
 There are numerous concerns with using a DHT backend.
-* The representation is likely to be RAM intensive, requiring KBytes per atom, and thus causing trouble when datasets exceeed tens of millions of Atoms.
+* The representation is likely to be RAM intensive, requiring KBytes per atom, and thus causing trouble when datasets exceed tens of millions of Atoms.
 The OpenDHT backend might not be able to hold very much.
 * There is no backup-to-disk; thus, a total data loss is risked if